fontexD/Home-assistant/battery_charge/readme.md

 # Manual Charging Configuration for Solax Inverter (Modbus v.
 2023.09.07)

-This guide will walk you through the process of configuring manual charging for your Solax Inverter with Modbus version 2023.09.07.
+This guide will walk you through the process of configuring manual charging for your Growatt inverter by using Solax Modbus version 2023.09.07.
 Manual charging allows you to control when your inverter charges your battery.

 ## Prerequisites